sa-mw-dach/manuela-dev/PROJECT_MANAGEMENT.md

 Please refer to the official [Scrum Guide](https://www.scrumguides.org/scrum-guide.html) to get more information about Scrum.

-## MANUela - NEXT
+## MANUela - NEXT Meeting

 A meeting to discuss new User Stories / Use Cases and the next steps of MANUela.
-It is also used to improve and refine the Product backlog.
+It is also used to *improve* and *refine* (groom) the Product backlog.

 Product Backlog refinement is the act of adding detail, estimates, and order to items in the Product Backlog.
 This is an ongoing process in which the Product Owner and the Development Team collaborate on the details of Product Backlog items.
 During Product Backlog refinement, items are reviewed and revised.

 * On a monthly base
 * Duration of 2-4 hours
-* Should be conducted before a Sprint planning meeting.
+* Should be conducted *before* a Sprint planning meeting
+* Priority by discussion
+* Outcome are user Stories in the Product Backlog

 ## MANUela - Scrum Adaption